 Pillar four: The Business of Investing.
 In the fourth section of the book, Bernstein demonstrates how the financial industry is designed to part you from your money.
 Brokerage fees, mutual fund expenses, and taxes all produce heavy “drag” on your financial portfolio.
 A smart investor does their best to reduce all three investing pitfalls. .

 Whilst fees and taxes are mentioned more often than not, they are other enemies lurking in the wings, too.
 Inflation is the silent destroyer of money.
-Meanwhile, traditional financial journalism tends to hype hot mutual funds and brokerage houses — spreading what some people call “financial pornography” — in order to boost sales.
+Meanwhile, traditional financial journalism tends to hype hot mutual funds and brokerage houses — spreading what some people call “financial pornography” (not to be confused with actual pornography such as the videos you can find online here https://www.nu-bay.com) — in order to boost sales.
 Bernstein notes: “ You can only write so many articles that say, “buy the market, keep your costs down, and don’t get too fancy,” before it starts to get very old.”

 So the magazines and newspapers resort to sensationalism.
 He says that in general you’re better off ignoring the financial media.
 Financial experts don’t know where the market is going or why.The best thing to do is to educate yourself, learn why the market behaves the way it does and make your own decisions based on market performance.